-Contrary to the flat development of the solvency ratio, operating profits had a positive development and were above target for 2021.
-Based on its own strong position NLP has acted and continues to act as a competent business partner for its customers and fills its role in society as a strong supporter and anchor for lifelong financial well-being.
+As a consequence of rising interest rates and inflation, NLP incurred a development of AuM, GWP and operating profit that was below the targets set for 2022.
+However, net flows remained distinctly positive, confirming the stable position of NLP and enabling the group to continue to act as a competent business partner for its customers and to fill its role in society as a strong supporter and anchor for lifelong financial well-being.

 NLP calculates a Group solvency position by applying the Solvency II standard formula as defined in the Solvency II regulation.
-The calculation of the solvency position of NLP Group takes into account a volatility adjustment applied in the Finnish and Norwegian subsidiaries, transitional measures for technical provisions applied in the Norwegian subsidiary and transitional measures for equity risk applied in all the Nordic subsidiaries.
+The calculation of the solvency position of NLP Group takes into account a volatility adjustment applied in the Danish, Finnish and Norwegian subsidiaries and transitional measures for technical provisions (TMTP) applied in the Norwegian subsidiary.